May 22, 2020 by John Fernandez

 Cervical Cancer Prevention

-“The pap test has proven to be one of the single best cervical cancer screening methods developed to date,” he said.
+“The pap test has proven to be one of the single best cervical cancer screening methods developed to date,” said Dr. Lambrou.
 “While the disease most commonly affects women in their ‘30s and then later in life, proper screening continues to enable us to identify younger women – as early as in their ‘20s – with pre-cancer and invasive cervical cancer.
 The best way for women to prevent a cervical cancer diagnosis is to be consistent with annual visits to their gynecologist and receive the screenings that can save their lives.”

 January is recognized as Cervical Cancer Screening Month and Cervical Health Awareness Month, by the Foundation for Women’s Cancer and the National Cervical Cancer Coalition (NCCC), respectively.
 Public education efforts highlight recent advances and research in the prevention, detection and treatment of cervical cancer.
 Using hashtags such as #EndCervicalCancer and #CervicalHealthMonth, the organizations’ social media messages urge girls to get vaccinated against HPV early and women to receive regular Pap tests and HPV testing when recommended.